iovisor/bcc/docs/tutorial_bcc_python_developer.md

 1. ```BPF_HASH(last)```: Creates a BPF map object that is a hash (associative array), called "last".
 We didn't specify any further arguments, so it defaults to key and value types of u64.
 1. ```key = 0```: We'll only store one key/value pair in this hash, where the key is hardwired to zero.
 1. ```last.lookup(&key)```: Lookup the key in the hash, and return a pointer to its value if it exists, else NULL.
 We pass the key in as an address to a pointer.
+1. ```if (tsp != NULL) {```: The verifier requires that pointer values derived from a map lookup must be checked for a null value before they can be dereferenced and used.
 1. ```last.delete(&key)```: Delete the key from the hash.
 This is currently required because of [a kernel bug in `.update()`](https://git.kernel.org/cgit/linux/kernel/git/davem/net.git/commit/?id=a6ed3ea65d9868fdf9eff84e6fe4f666b8d14b02).
 1. ```last.update(&key, &ts)```: Associate the value in the 2nd argument to the key, overwriting any previous value.
 This records the timestamp.